 They recite specific conversations that Fauci had with the White House, with Health and Human Services, and with a longtime friend.

-And it shows that Fauci knew exactly why, because Trump was irate when he found out that American taxpayer dollars were being sent to a Wuhan lab that was doing dangerous coronavirus experiments from which uh COVID-19 may have escaped the pandemic ensued.
+And it shows that Fauci knew exactly why, because Trump was irate when he found out that American taxpayer dollars were being sent to a Wuhan lab that was doing dangerous coronavirus experiments from which COVID-19 may have escaped the pandemic ensued.

-Uh Trump ordered an immediate halt to it.
+Trump ordered an immediate halt to it.

-And of course, Fauci resisted.
+And, of course, Fauci resisted.

-He thinks gain of function hazardous research is wonderful stuff.
+He thinks gain of function, hazardous research is wonderful stuff.

 He's on record saying that.

-Let me let me add emphasis to that.
+Let me add emphasis to that.

 He said in 2012, even if gain of function research results in a worldwide pandemic, he still supports it.

-I mean, that is that is breathtaking to me.
+I mean, that is breathtaking to me.

 This is the problem with some of these pinhead scientists.